Documentation is IMPORTANT!

 Practicum II 0.5 unit

 Field experience in settings for children and youth with diverse needs in conjunction with seminars which relate the experiences to theories and methods of working with children and youth with diverse needs.
-Placements are completed on Tuesdays and Thursdays.
-Note: Students may not enrol in any other daytime courses on these days.
+The specific days for practica are outlined in the CYS Program Requirements/Practicum section of the University calendar.
+Note: Students may not enrol in any other daytime courses on the days they are registered for practicum.
 Students who have received credit for CHYS 2252 may not take this course for credit.

 CHYS 3352